1. Gender and queer politics in the emerging dating app culture in China [monograph; contract under MIT Press]

 - Chan, L. S. (2018).
 Liberating or disciplining?
 A technofeminist analysis of the use of dating apps Among women in urban China.
 Communication, Culture and Critique, 11, 298–314. doi:10.1093/ccc/tcy004/4956846

 In selecting a romantic partner, we often take into consideration our potential partner’s values.
-From March 2019, Hong Kong society has been divided into the so-called “yellow ribbons” and “blue ribbons.”
-“Yellow” stands for anti-establishment/Chinese government/Hong Kong police force while “blue” stands for pro-establishment/Chinese government/Hong Kong police force.
+From March 2019, Hong Kong society has been divided into the so-called yellow ribbons and blue ribbons.
+Yellow stands for anti-establishment/Chinese government/Hong Kong police force while blue stands for pro-establishment/Chinese government/Hong Kong police force.
 How does this political divide affect dating app use and dating preference?
-Through in-depth interviews with dating app users across the political spectrum, I am looking at various self-presentation and uncertainty reduction strategies on and through dating apps.
+In this preliminary phase of research, through in-depth interviews with self-identified yellow dating app users, I examine their app behaviors in relations to their political attitudes.

 3. Sexual racism on gay dating apps